 To be eligible to obtain TLC Certified Trainer status you must:

-- Currently be at least a Level One TLC Certified Trauma Specialist (School or Clinical).
+- Currently be at least a Level-1 TLC Certified Trauma Practitioner.

 - Five years of practice with documentation from three professional sources supporting competency